FairfieldAfterDark/metro-publisher-import/README.md

-# metro-publisher-import
+# Metro Publisher Location Import Script

-Simple PHP CLI functionality to import a CSV file of locations into Metro Publisher.
+A simple PHP command-line script to import a CSV file of business locations directly into Metro Publisher.

 Note: System has only been used and tested on Mac OS X. If you run any other operating system, you may need to adapt your instructions accordingly.